sisirpotluri/Job-Search/README.md

 # Job-Search
-An easy command-line job search program that returns Google jobs to apply for based on input such as category, location, and skills.
+A basic command-line job search program that returns Google jobs to apply for based on input such as category, location, and skills.